kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 - If deletionPolicy is Delete, then Bucket deletion is also triggered.
 - If deletionPolicy is Retain, then Bucket is left as is, but the BucketRequest is deleted.

-Only when all accessors (BucketClaims) of the Bucket are deleted, is the Bucket itself cleaned up.
-An orphaned Bucket can be "recovered"  by manually creating a new BucketRequest object that points to the orphaned Bucket.
-This manual style of associating BucketRequests to Buckets will only succeed if the Bucket is not already bound to a different BucketRequest.
+Only when all accessors (BucketAccesses) of the Bucket are deleted, is the Bucket itself cleaned up.
+Having orphaned buckets in the cluster is an invalid state, unless the Bucket was imported into the cluster.

-When a user deletes a BucketClaim, the corresponding secret/serviceaccount are also deleted.
+When a user deletes a BucketAccess, the corresponding secret/serviceaccount are also deleted.
 If a pod has that secret mounted when delete is called, then the secret will not be deleted, but will instead have its deletionTimestamp set.
 In this way, access to a Bucket is preserved until the application pod dies.

-When an admin deletes any of the Class objects, it does not affect existing Buckets as they store a copy of the fields in the class object.
-If a Bucket  is manually deleted by an admin, then the cluster is considered to be in an invalid state.
+When an admin deletes any of the class objects, it does not affect existing Buckets as fields from the class objects are copied into the Buckets during creation.

+If a Bucket is manually deleted by an admin, without deleting the corresponding BucketClaim, then the cluster is considered to be in an invalid state.
 Manual recovery is possible if data is not already lost.

 # COSI API Reference